Behls/wildlife-db-analytics-backend/README.md

 **Once installation begins, you will be asked to create a user/master login details and password.
 Note these down as they are needed to connect to the database**

--pgAdmin has built in psql tool support for running command line instructions incase the terminal on mac or cmd on windows doesnt recognise the psql command.
+- pgAdmin has built in psql tool support for running command line instructions incase the terminal on mac or cmd on windows doesnt recognise the psql command.

 **creating a new database**
 1. Once pgadmin 4 is loaded, right click on the sidebar on the option PostgreSQL, select create, then database.